The Nevada State Board of Accountancy (NSBA) can discipline certified public accountants (CPAs) for committing:

 - any crime that has dishonesty or fraud as an element

 The following types of misconduct could also subject you to disciplinary penalties:

 - fraud or deceit in obtaining a CPA certificate or a permit to practice public accounting;

 - violation of any of the provisions of NRS 628 or of the rules of professional conduct adopted by the NSBA;

 - failing to retain an annual permit; or

-- conduct discreditable to the profession of public accounting or which reflects adversely upon the fitness of the person to engage in the practice of public accounting
+- conduct discreditable to the profession of public accounting or which reflects adversely upon your fitness to engage in the practice of public accounting

-Note that the NSBA can also discipline Nevada CPAs for crimes or misconduct they committed in states other than Nevada.3
+Note that the NSBA can also discipline you for crimes or misconduct you committed in states other than Nevada.3

 4. What happens if there is a complaint against me made to the Nevada Accountancy Board?

 The NSBA permits anyone to make a complaint about a CPA in Nevada.
 The NSBA will not pursue the case if the complaint concerns an honest mistake or a fee dispute: The NSBA does not regulate the fees that CPAs may charge.